mkarkaus/Filler/README.md

 - The Piece can't go over the dimensions of the board (the dots (`.`) of the piece can go over bounds)

 #### Algorithm
 My players algorithm starts with creating a heatmap of the map it has been passed.
+The heatmap is created by creating similarly sized map but this time with integers.
+Then in places of the opponents blocks we place `0`.
+Next we set every integer that hasn't yet been set surrounding the zeroes as `1` and after that every integer that hasn't been set surrounding the ones as `2` and so on.

-In case the map looks like the one you saw at the end of 'Map'-section and my player is player 1 (with uppercase letter 'O') the heatmap looks like this:
+In case the map looks like the one you saw at the end of 'Map'-section and my player is player 1 (with uppercase letter 'O') the heatmap would look like this:

 ```
  13 12 12 11 10 10 10 10 10 10 10 10 10 10 10 10 10